 |864-591-5100 ext.
 206|

-Iamarino has spent the past 31 years at the conference level, working at both the Sun Belt Conference and the Northeast Conference.
-Prior to joining the SoCon, he served as commissioner of the NEC for nine years.
-During that time, the conference launched its first website, approved athletic aid in the sport of football, increased television coverage from 12 to 30 basketball games, started its first TV coverage of football, and initiated more aggressive marketing and merchandising efforts.
+Iamarino has spent the past 34 years at the conference level, previously working at both the Sun Belt and Northeast conferences.
+Prior to joining the SoCon, he served as commissioner of the Northeast Conference for nine years.
+During that time, the league launched its first website, approved athletic aid in the sport of football, increased television coverage on the Madison Square Garden Network from 12 to 30 basketball games, started its first coverage of football on regional television, and initiated its first concentrated marketing and merchandising efforts.

-At the Sun Belt, he spent 13 years in a variety of publicity, compliance and administrative positions, rising to the level of associate commissioner.
-When the original Sun Belt merged with the then-American South Conference in 1991, Iamarino was the lone staffer from the original organization to move to the new Sun Belt, heading the transition team for the first merger of two Division I conferences.
+At the Sun Belt, he spent 13 years in a variety of publicity, compliance and administrative positions, rising to the level of associate commissioner in 1988.
+When the original Sun Belt merged with the then-American South Conference in 1991, Iamarino was the lone staffer from the original organization to move to the new Sun Belt, heading the transition team for the first true merger of two Division I conferences.

-He entered the field of intercollegiate athletics as assistant sports information director at Georgetown University in 1979 before moving on to become sports information director at Jacksonville University.
+He entered the field of intercollegiate athletics as assistant sports information director at Georgetown University in 1979 before moving on to become sports information director at Jacksonville University for three years.

-Iamarino is a native of Monsey, N.Y., and a 1977 graduate of St. Bonaventure University, where he earned magna cum laude honors majoring in journalism.
-An amateur baseball historian, he is a member and contributor to the Society for American Baseball Research (SABR) and has published articles for Baseball Digest magazine.
-He resides in Spartanburg, S.C., with his wife, Mary Ann, and son, P.J.
+Iamarino is a native of Monsey, New York, and a 1977 graduate of St. Bonaventure University, where he earned magna cum laude honors majoring in journalism.
+An amateur baseball historian, he is a member of the Society for American Baseball Research and has written articles for SABR as well as Baseball Digest magazine.
+He resides in Spartanburg, South Carolina, with his wife, Mary Ann, and their son, PJ.